huawei-noah/SMARTS/docs/sim/observations.rst

 =======
 Rewards
 =======
-The reward from smarts environments is given by a calculation within smarts; `env_reward` from smarts environments directly uses the reward from smarts.
+The reward from src.smarts environments is given by a calculation within smarts; `env_reward` from src.smarts environments directly uses the reward from src.smarts.
 The given reward is 0 or `reward < -0.5` or `reward > 0.5` relating to distance traveled in meters on the step that a vehicle has gone at least 0.5 meters since the last given non-zero reward.

 =======
 Actions